suarezdannakaren/bookly/docs/product_backlog.md

 Given the user has one or more books registered
 When the user selects a book and chooses the delete option Then the system removes the book from the list successfully

+⸻

+**Manage Favorite Books**

+As a user of the personal library application,
+I want to add and remove books from my favorites list, So that I can quickly access my preferred books.

+*Acceptance Criteria*

+Given the user is viewing a registered book
+When the user marks the book as a favorite
+Then the system adds the book to the favorites list

+Given the user has one or more favorite books
+When the user opens the favorites list
+Then the system displays all favorite books

+Given the user has a favorite book
+When the user removes the book from the favorites list Then the system removes the book from the favorites list

+⸻

+**Manage Reading Status**

+As a user of the personal library application,
+I want to mark books as read or unread,
+So that I can keep track of my reading progress.

+*Acceptance Criteria*

+Given the user is viewing a registered book
+When the user marks the book as read
+Then the system updates the book status to read

+Given the user has books marked as read
+When the user views the book list
+Then the system displays the reading status for each book

+Given the user has a book marked as read
+When the user marks the book as unread
+Then the system updates the book status to unread